diaktors/secretary/README.md

 > But there must be a fine way of doing this

-Many Thanks to my partner Leander, he was definitly getting me into the right direction.
+Many Thanks to my partner Leander, he was definitely getting me into the right direction.
 You want to have a key.

 `Secretery` is made for making it easy to share sensitive information in a secure way.
 Inside groups, with a key, but in a way I could tell my father how to do this.
 It's not as comfortable as having plaintext around.
 You need to get permission again and again.
 But perhaps better and even slightly more secure than fax?